TROOPS (NASDAQ:TROO) and ORIX (NYSE:IX) Critical Survey

 Valuation and Earnings

-This table compares TROOPS and ORIX’s top-line revenue, earnings per share (EPS) and valuation.
+This table compares TROOPS and ORIX’s revenue, earnings per share (EPS) and valuation.

 |Gross Revenue